-- At no time will the number of students without a baccalaureate degree exceed 15% of the Master of Divinity student body. - Completed applications from persons in this category will be considered for admittance based on a schedule announced by the Admissions Office.
+- Completed applications from persons in this category will be considered for admittance based on a schedule announced by the Admissions Office.
 Applications in this category will be considered in accordance with the ATS guidelines on a space-available basis for applicants who meet all other admissions requirements for the degree. - Contact the Admissions Office for other specific admissions criteria and deadlines. - Bachelor's Degree Educational Equivalent: Consideration to accept an equivalency to a baccalaureate degree is determined by the Dean of the Seminary and the Director of Admissions based upon review of official transcripts and work history confirmation, if applicable, sent directly to Lancaster Seminary by the institution at which credits were earned and/or work was performed.
-A cumulative GPA of 2.5 or higher is required (on a scale of 4.0).